0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Oh God, did you really have to hurt me so bad?
 ```

-The final line of the fourth part is another line that could have two distinct meanings: is it
+The final line of the fourth part is another line that could have two distinct meanings: is it (1) taken from the perspective the family member, or (2) taken from the perspective of the protagonist?
+The family member might be describing how hurt and distraught after learning about the truth of the matter.
+As a loved-one, they feel like they failed and should have been there earlier.
+However, the latter argument has more validity.
+The protagonist is upset that the abuser hurt him in the first place, hoping that they could have had an amazing relationship otherwise.

 - Double meaning
 - The family member speaking: they are hurt and distraught after learning about the truth of the matter